Meet the Mediator

 There are two essential stages to the FDR process: a pre-mediation stage a mediation stage.

-Both the pre-mediation and mediation stages can be conducted in person, by phone or via an online platform (such as Microsoft Teams).
+Both the pre-mediation and mediation stages are conducted by video conference or by phone.

 Book now - schedule a pre-mediation individual session or a free consultation: call 1800 804 804.